HOsthzn/Retry/README.md

-# Usage Guide for the Retry Object In
+# Usage Guide for the Retry

 ## Overview
 The Retry object provides a convenient way to handle retry logic for your code.
 There are 3 different methods to handle retry logic for synchronous and asynchronous actions, as well as actions that return a result.